jadesupino/U.S._Carbon_Emissions/README.md

 ![Default Dashboard View](images/Dashboard_Default_View.jpg)

 ### Filtered View
 This view demonstrates how the user can effectively apply the interactive filters (state, year, and facility) to explore location and facility-specific emissions trends.
+Users can also zoom in on charts or highlight specific data for more detailed analysis.

 ![Filtered Dashboard View](images/Dashboard_Filtered_View.jpg)